 Moving on to the socio-political and moral arguments against the manifesto, it rapidly becomes clear that what the Labour party is engaging in is a form of ritual political ceremony based in a delusional or at worst, malevolent faith in the ability of the god of government to shape the social, economic and moral life of the country to suit its designs.
 Like all such utopian ideals, it will fail for everyone except the few in power, who will always pursue ideological purity to its destructive ends, no matter the cost.

-The faith of those who hold these beliefs, especially those in the higher echelons of the Labour Party and in the upper levels of their allies the trade unions, is shown by their dogmatic adherence to their belief in collectivism, with its economic and social central planning, reducing human lives to interchangeable economic widgets, subsumed within the collective of the class to which they belong and the inherent guilt or virtue that brings.
+The faith of those who hold these beliefs, especially those in the higher echelons of the Labour Party and in the upper levels of their allies the trade unions, is shown by their dogmatic adherence to their belief in collectivism, with its economic and social central planning, reducing human lives to interchangeable economic widgets, subsumed within the collective of the class and identity to which they belong and the inherent guilt or virtue that brings.

 There is no recognition of differing degrees in personality, competence, ability, personal responsibility, character or moral fibre.
-There is no acceptance of the sanctity of the human individual as an individual being endowed with certain inalienable rights, whose main prerogative in life should be to pursue life, liberty and happiness as they see fit.
+There is no acceptance of the sanctity of the human individual whose main prerogative in life should be to pursue life, liberty and happiness as they see fit.

 Those like Corbyn and his friends in the trade unions and Momentum claim to care about equality and fairness, as the middle-class revolutionaries in Orwell’s The Road to Wigan Pier did, although it was really a disguise for antipathy towards those more successful than themselves.
 Corbyn and his collective do care about equality: equality of outcome.